-Associate Professor Nathalie Nguyen, Deputy Director of the National Centre for Australian Studies, recently won … Continue reading Assoc Prof Nathalie Nguyen wins archivist Mander Jones Award
+Associate Professor Nathalie Nguyen, Deputy Director of the National Centre for Australian Studies, won recognition … Continue reading Assoc Prof Nathalie Nguyen wins archivist Mander Jones Award

 Last month Monash hosted an interdisciplinary conference “the Monash International Conference and Cultural Event (ICCE) of Aceh 2016” (26-28 September) and a series of Aceh-related events at the Caulfield and Clayton campuses.